 Among all the million apps in the App Store, you know yours is the best.
 But aside from making a great logo and writing a killer app description, how do you get noticed?
 Hang on to your pants, because today we’re coming at you with 5 (yes five!)
 ASO hacks that’ll change your life (life changing not guaranteed).

 1. Use autocomplete to get keyword ideas

-This hack is one that I knew about for SEO but didn’t actually think to adopt to the App Store until Tune wrote about it.
+This hack is one that I knew about for SEO but didn’t actually think to adapt to the App Store until Tune wrote about it.

-Next, you type ‘tip’ into the App Store search and see what autocompletes come up.
-This is straight from the horse’s mouth, because Apple bases their autocomplete things that users have actually searched for!
+Next, you type ‘tip’ into the App Store search and see what autocomplete come up.
+This is straight from the horse’s mouth because Apple bases their autocomplete things that users have actually searched for!